-Gross written premiums include an estimate for pipeline premiums relating only to those underlying contracts of insurance where the period of cover has commenced prior to the reporting date.
+Written premiums include an estimate for pipeline premiums (i.e. premiums written in respect of policies which have not incepted by the reporting date) relating only to those underlying contracts of insurance where the period of cover has commenced prior to the reporting date.
 The most significant assumption in this estimate is that current year experience will be consistent with prior year experience.

-Under some policies, gross written premiums are adjusted retrospectively in the light of claims experience or where the risk covered cannot be assessed accurately at the commencement of cover.
+Under some policies, written premiums are adjusted retrospectively in the light of claims experience or where the risk covered cannot be assessed accurately at the commencement of cover.
 Where written premiums are subject to an increase retrospectively, recognition of any potential increase is deferred until the additional amount can be ascertained with reasonable certainty.
 Where written premiums are subject to a reduction, a remeasurement taking account of such a reduction is made as soon as there is an obligation to the insured.

-Gross written premiums are recognised as earned over the period of the policy on a time apportionment basis having regard where appropriate, to the incidence of risk.
+Written premiums are recognised as earned over the period of the policy on a time apportionment basis having regard where appropriate, to the incidence of risk.
+The provision for unearned premiums is predominantly calculated on a monthly pro rata basis with some classes of business such as Space having more complex earnings profiles.
+The proportion attributable to subsequent periods is deferred as a provision for unearned premiums.